GarethW1994/registrations_numbers_webapp/README.md

 ## Getting Started:

-  1. You can view this application <a href="http://registrations-numbers-webapp.herokuapp.com/">here</a> or copy this link to your browser `http://registrations-numbers-webapp.herokuapp.com/`.
+  1. You can view this application <a href="http://registrations-numbers-webapp.herokuapp.com/">here</a> or copy this link and paste it in your browser `http://registrations-numbers-webapp.herokuapp.com/`.

   2. You will now be able to add your own registration numbers by entering it in the textbox for example: `CA 856 985` and on pressing the add button your registration number will now be appended to the list of registration numbers.